-Girls start using the computers in the Computing Suite in Reception where they are taught basic mouse skills, learn how to open up programmes.
+Girls start using the computers in the ICT Suite in Reception where they are taught basic mouse skills, learn how to open up programmes.
 These skills are developed through Pre-Prep and the girls start coding, using spreadsheets and making music using technology.

 In Prep, these skills are developed further with additional skills being introduced such as emailing, blogging, touch typing and branching databases.
 Coding is a large part of our curriculum, with the girls learning to use different coding languages to create their own programs.
 Learning at Stormont enables girls to use technology purposefully and take part in a number of projects that prepare them for the ways in which technology is used in the modern world.